 Strohm joins staff with 17 years of collegiate experience; Barthe comes from St. Augustine High School in New Orleans

-Andy Fox enters his third season as an assistant coach at Tulane after spending the last four seasons with Ed Conroy at The Citadel.
+Andy Fox enters his fourth season as an assistant coach at Tulane after spending the last four seasons with Ed Conroy at The Citadel.

 While at The Citadel, Fox played an integral role in the development and recruitment of several all-SoCon honorees and mid-major all-Americans Demetrius Nelson, Cameron Wells, and John Brown.
 These players helped lead The Citadel to its most successful stretch in program history.

 Prior to his arrival at The Citadel, the Iowa native served as a graduate assistant for Bruce Pearl at the University of Tennessee, where he helped the Volunteers capture the SEC East Championship in 2006, earn a No. 2 seed in the NCAA Tournament and sign a top-five recruiting class nationally.

 Fox broke into coaching during the 2004-05 season as a graduate assistant for Buzz Peterson at Tennessee (Conroy was also a member of the Tennessee staff in 2004-2005).
 At Tennessee, Fox's responsibilities included general correspondence with recruits, maintaining the recruiting database, opponent scouting, on-campus recruiting, video operations, coordination of summer camps, student-athlete academic support and various administrative duties.